ivanolive/ivanolive.github.io/index.md

 ## About

-I'm an Assistant Professor of Computing Security at [RIT](rit.edu).
+I am an Assistant Professor of Computing Security at [RIT](rit.edu).
-I'm affiliated with the [Department of Computing Security (CSEC)](https://www.rit.edu/computing/department-computing-security), the [Global Cybersecurity Institute (GCI)](https://www.rit.edu/cybersecurity/facilities), and the [Golisano Colege of Computing and Information Sciences (GCCIS)](https://www.rit.edu/computing/).
+Within RIT, I'm affiliated with the [Department of Computing Security (CSEC)](https://www.rit.edu/computing/department-computing-security), the [Global Cybersecurity Institute (GCI)](https://www.rit.edu/cybersecurity/facilities), and the [Golisano Colege of Computing and Information Sciences (GCCIS)](https://www.rit.edu/computing/).
+I am also a faculty member of the [Computing and Information Sciences Ph.D. program](https://www.rit.edu/study/computing-and-information-sciences-phd).

 Before RIT I received my Ph.D. from the University of California Irvine (UCI), in 2021.
 At UCI I was advised by Prof. [Gene Tsudik](https://www.ics.uci.edu/~gts/) and a member of the [Sprout Lab](http://sprout.ics.uci.edu/).